Diffie-Hellman shared value generation in J

 Cycle length: 22

-We implement something similar in J:
+We write something similar in J:

 order =: {{ NB. y is g, x is p